How Much Traffic Can My Website Handle?

 WP Engine follows industry standard practices that are aligned with these pillars.

 Want to find out more about how much traffic your site can handle?
-Click here to find out more about WP Engine’s plans and the benefits customers see when they host their WordPress sites on our platform.
+Click here to find out more about WP Engine’s plans and the benefits customers see when they utilize our managed WordPress hosting platform.